 If you have risk factors for cardiovascular disease, it's important to optimize your vitamin B12 status via a balanced diet and supplementation.
 Vitamin B12 reduces levels of an inflammatory protein called homocysteine.
 This is promising because elevated levels of homocysteine in the bloodstream have been linked to an increased risk of heart disease (8).
 Eliminate a high risk of cardiovascular disease or heart attack when you commit to a regular supplemental vitamin for your B12 intake.

 Make Vitamin B12 Part of Your Daily Diet

-Okay you knew it was coming... time for a shameless plug.
-Do you think the benefits of adding vitamin B12 to your daily diet could help?
-Create a personalized daily vitamin pack that includes vitamin B12 and any other vitamins, minerals or supplements you think could help.
-Start by adding vitamin B12 to your Kit here!
+Okay, you knew it was coming... time for a shameless plug.
+Do you think the benefits of adding vitamin B12 to your daily diet could help you?
+Create a personalized daily vitamin pack with VitaRx that includes vitamin B12 and any other vitamins, minerals, or supplements you think could help.
+Start by adding vitamin B12 to your custom kit here!

 Take the assessment!
 Tell us a little about yourself, your lifestyle and your health goals.